 Hematology and Biochemical Analysis

-With the ongoing advancements in veterinary medicine, and the serious nature of many blood diseases, it is important that you select a veterinary team that has the interest and knowledge to correctly interpret you pet’s laboratory data in order to formulate an affective treatment plan for them.
+With the ongoing advancements in veterinary medicine and the serious nature of many blood diseases, it is important that you select a veterinary team that has the interest and knowledge to correctly interpret your pet’s laboratory data in order to formulate an effective treatment plan for them.
 The highly trained veterinarians at Polo Springs have diagnosed and successfully managed countless patients with a multitude of blood disorders.
 In addition to having the diagnostic equipment at our fingertips, we have the experience and expertise to help get you and your pet through a crisis.

 And please don’t ever hesitate to ask us questions, because we are here to help you every step of the way.
 Call us at (719) 264-8384.